stroemlind/cosmos/README.md

 * [CSS](https://www.w3.org/TR/css/): CSS is used to style the website with colors, fonts, placement of elements, etc.

-* [JavaScript](https://www.javascript.com/): JavaScript are used to make the website more interactive for the user
+* [JavaScript](https://www.javascript.com/): JavaScript are used to make the website more interactive for the User

 * [Python](https://www.python.org/): Python is used to build the core structure and code for the project